markusmobius/go-domdistiller/README.md

 ## Status

 This package is still in development and the port process is still not finished.
-There are 21 files with 3,792 lines of code that haven’t been ported, so there is still a bit more to go.
+There are 19 files with 3,475 lines of code that haven’t been ported, so there is still a bit more to go.

 ## Changelog

+### 19 October 2020

+- Port `PathComponentPagePattern` from `PathComponentPagePattern.java`

 ### 17 October 2020